Date of Degree

 Copyright 2013 Lisa L. Beatty

 Beatty, Lisa Louise Riley.
 "Catfish and goldfish in the same bowl: perceived outcomes and effects of accreditation at the institutional level."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.